A person cannot be removed from the mortgage if they are going to continue to reside in the property.

-If there will be additional occupants aged 17 and over (usually adult family members or spouse not a party to the mortgage,excluding children of the mortgagors) living in the property once the application has completed, you must select 'Yes' to the question 'Does anyone else live at the property?'.
+If there will be additional occupants aged 17 and over (usually adult family members or spouse not a party to the mortgage, including children of the mortgagors) living in the property once the application has completed, you must select 'Yes' to the question 'Are there any persons aged 17 or older that are not on the mortgage living in the property?'.

-Answering 'Yes' to this ensures that the system will drive you to capture their details on the additional occupants screen.
+Answering 'Yes' to this ensures that the system will drive you to capture their details on the 'Other occupants' screen.

 For Second Home Loans, family members living in the property must always be keyed as additional occupants and a Consent to Mortgage form is always required.